 And do you know what?
-A lot of the advice is decent.
-Kegels, breathing exercises, optimal sex positions, pausing to cool down.
+A lot of the advice out there is decent.
 Doing these things can help.
 So why does the problem persist?
 If you’ve followed the advice and tried the techniques, how was it for you?

 I’ve spoken with many men who struggle with premature ejaculation, and their experiences of self-help tend to fall into one of three categories:

-- Meh.
-They found that nothing made any difference, no matter how much they tried.
+- Anticlimax: It didn’t work, no matter how much they tried.

 - WTF.
 They found that a technique seemed to make a difference, but the improvement didn’t last.
 Have you ever had the feeling that you lasted longer on occasion, but you couldn’t say exactly why?
 You tried the same thing next time, but you couldn’t repeat the improvement?
 This is a common experience, much to our frustration.

-But it’s also likely that I’ll just keep doing the exercise and my shoulders won’t feel any different.
-The Reverse Arnold Press might indeed be a great lift, but there’s something lacking in my approach to it.
+But it’s most likely that I’ll just keep doing the exercise and my shoulders won’t feel any different.
+The Reverse Hyper Arnold Press might be a great lift, but there’s something lacking in my approach to it.

-What we need is an understanding of mechanics; body mechanics for building big shoulders, and sexual excitement mechanics for satisfying in the sack.
-With this foundation in place, the tips and techniques make much more sense (well, most of them).
-We begin to experience real gains.
+What we need is an understanding of mechanics; body mechanics for building massive shoulders, and sexual excitement mechanics for satisfying in the sack.
+With this foundation in place, the tips and techniques make more sense (well, some of them).
+There is real potential for gains.

 So squeeze those kegels and join me on a roller-coaster tour of the body’s arousal mechanisms.
 You can’t control what you don’t understand, right?